lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - Current IoT, access management technologies, are based `on centralized models` which introduce a new variety of technical `limitations to manage them globally.`
 - Centralized access control systems `lack the ability to deal with` increased load efficiently

+## Contribution

+- We have analyzed a collection of documents and generated a survey regarding the use of blockchain within information systems.
+- The survey contains a brief reporting on several different study.

 ## Objectives